GeorgeRodinos/Computational-Mathematics/README.md

 # Computational-Mathematics

 Hello there!
-My name is George Rodinos, nice to see you here!
+Nice to see you here!

 You are welcome to explore some algorithms in Computational Mathematics!